-- PowerShell 5.1 and later are supported. - Minimum requirements: EXO v3 installed on machine where module is located. - PowerShell command: Install-Module ExchangeOnlineManagement on machine where module is located. - A self-signed certificate can be used.
+- PowerShell 5.1 and later are supported. - Minimum requirements: EXO v3.1.0 installed on machine where module is located. - NOTE: Archive Shuttle recommends using Exchange Online Management module v3.2.0 and above - PowerShell command: Install-Module ExchangeOnlineManagement on machine where module is located. - A self-signed certificate can be used.
 Certificates issued with SHA 1 or SHA 2 can also be used.
 Azure permits only .cer, .pem and .crt public keys.
 For more about Azure requirements for certificates, click here.
 View this section and this page for more information. - 1.
 Install the certificate into the Personal and Trusted Root Certification Authorities folder stores on a virtual machine where the Office 365 module is running.

 - 2. Open the Azure Active Directory portal, and go to Active Directory. - 3.
 Select App registrations, then New registration. - 4.
 Give the application a name, and select Accounts in this organizational directory only. - 5.
 Set Redirect URI to Web, and leave the URL blank.
 Then click Register. - 6.
 Next, we need to configure the Application permissions.
-Select API Permissions.

-- 7. User Read should appear as default.
+Select API Permissions. - 7.
+User Read should appear as default.
 Click Add a permissions, and locate Office 365 Exchange Online from the APIs my organization uses tab. - 8.
 Select Application permissions.
-In the next screen, expand Exchange, and check full\access\as\app and Exchange.ManageAsApp.
+In the next screen, expand Exchange, and check full_access_as_app and Exchange.ManageAsApp.
 Then click Add permissions. - 9.
 Now we need to grant administration consent.
 Click Grant admin consent for <tenant>.
-When this is completed, the Status column for full\access\as\app and Exchange.ManageAsApp permissions should read Granted for <tenant>.
+When this is completed, the Status column for full_access_as_app and Exchange.ManageAsApp permissions should read Granted for <tenant>.